runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 The new model is clearly an improvement over the previous model because it addressed the incentive and scalability issues.
 However, it still has non-trivial and non-obvious issues which relate to the asynchronous nature of operations:

--   (slippage) in the time between trade/redeem/add operation submission and application, exchange rates may vary, making such operations incredibly risky
+1.  (slippage) in the time between trade/redeem/add operation submission and application, exchange rates may vary, making such operations incredibly risky
--   (time-unboundedness) after an operation is submitted, it may be applied at *any* time in the future, even when that makes no sense for the submitter
+2.  (time-unboundedness) after an operation is submitted, it may be applied at *any* time in the future, even when that makes no sense for the submitter

-To counteract this risk of price variance, practical implementations allow operations to inlcude both:
+To counteract this risk of price variance, practical implementations allow operations to inlcude both: exchange rates and time bounds.

--   minimum or maximum exchange rates
--   operation application deadlines

 **Revised Rules:**
 We can formalize this notion by revising our trade and liquidity redemption/addition operations to include explicit bounds.